LNW INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Light & Wonder, Inc. And Encourages Investors To Contact The ...

 (MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-09, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Light & Wonder, Inc. (“Light & Wonder” or“the Company”) (NASDAQ: LNW).
+15, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Light & Wonder, Inc. (“Light & Wonder” or“the Company”) (NASDAQ: LNW).
 Investors who purchased Light & Wonder securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/LNW .

 Investigation Details